beyond-the-cloud-dev/sosl-lib/website/docs/api/sosl-returning.md

 sidebar_position: 2
 ---

-# SubQuery
+# Returning

 Construct sub-query with provided API.

 ## Methods

-The following are methods for `SubQuery`.
+The following are methods for `Returning`.

 [**INIT**](#init)